ditesh/webutil/README.md

         Timing      onDomContentLoaded: 1.68s, onLoad: 4.65s
         Errors      4xx: 0, 5xx: 0, JS: 0

-When the `-c` parameter is passed, the page is reloaded that many times.
-In the example above, the page is loaded normally once, then reloaded 1.
+When the `-c` parameter is passed, the page is reloaded the specified number of times.
+In the example above, the page is loaded once, and then reloaded one more time (reflecting the effect of passing `-c 1`).

 You can see the effects of caching as the number of requests, page size etc drop.
 This is best used with `-d` or `-dd` to exclude third party embeds.